 Teachers are required to provide a copy of the teacher's instructional plan or course syllabus for each class to the parent of each student enrolled in that class before the beginning of each semester.
 A parent may obtain additional copies of plan or syllabus by request.
-Students will be provided with a syllabus during the first week of class.
+Additional information will be given at parent meetings scheduled at the beginning of the school year.